aheissenberger/php-array-from-json-vscode/README.md

 This extension contributes the following settings:

-* `php-array-from-json.phpexec`: Set to path of your `php` binary if the extention cannot find it based on the systems `PATH` settings.
+- `php-array-from-json.phpexec`: Set to path of your `php` binary if the extention cannot find it based on the systems `PATH` settings.
 Error: `Invalid PHP Array Code: Error: spawn php ENOENT`

 <!--
 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.
 -->

+## Out of Scope requirements

+This is a list of features which are not planed to implement:

+- Formating the converted result - not needed as there are allready builtin tools which can do this and in most cases the minified version is needed.

 ## Release Notes